FractalFeldspar/FractalFeldspar.github.io/_projects/mechanical-design-challenges.md

             <li>Inflatable tube</li>
         </ul>
     </li>
-    <li>Chain reaction mechanism that can send a signal to a point 10 meters away in the horizontal direction in under a second using nothing but Jenga blocks</li>
+    <li>Design a chain reaction mechanism that can send a signal to a point 10 meters away in the horizontal direction in under a second using nothing but Jenga blocks</li>
-    <li>Structure that can extend as far as possible over a ledge using nothing but 100 Jenga blocks</li>
+    <li>Design a structure that can extend as far as possible over a ledge using nothing but 100 Jenga blocks</li>
-    <li>Mechanism where the ratio between the number of steps required to disassemble it and the number of components in the object is &gt;10:1 (a "step" can be defined as one uninterrupted movement of a component from one position to another position)</li>
+    <li>Design the shape of a component that, when placed with copies of itself in a container, automatically forms a clot over a hole in the container that has a diameter 10x the spherical bounding box of the component</li>
-    <li>The shape of a component that, when placed with copies of itself in a container, automatically forms a clot over a hole in the container that has a diameter 10x the spherical bounding box of the component</li>
+    <li>Design a mechanism where the ratio between the number of steps required to disassemble it and the number of components in the object is &gt;10:1 (a "step" can be defined as one uninterrupted movement of a component from one position to another position)</li>
-    <li>Fully mechanical implementation of Conway's game of life that can be hung on the wall like an interactive poster.
+    <li>Design a fully mechanical implementation of Conway's game of life that can be hung on the wall like an interactive poster.
 Must have at least 400 cells and fit within a 1x1x0.05 meter bounding box.</li>
 </ol>